 Indiana University East students who take 12 or more credit hours and complete the semester with a grade point average of 3.5 on a 4.0 scale are named to the Indiana University East Dean’s List.
 The following is the fall 2008 Dean’s List.
 The list is sorted by the student’s listed hometown.

-Indiana University East students who take 12 or more credit hours and complete the semester with a grade point average of 4.0 on a 4.0 scale are named to the Indiana University East Chancellor’s List.
+At Indiana University East, full-time students with outstanding academic achievement are recognized by being named to the Chancellor’s List, the highest semester-based academic achievement that students can attain.
 The following is the fall 2008 Chancellor’s List.
 The list is sorted by the student’s listed hometown.

 The Students in Free Enterprise (SIFE) organization at Indiana University East have developed a “Build-A-Rock” program on entrepreneurship and established a curriculum for high school educators.
 SIFE has taken the program into classrooms locally and nationwide, teaching young students about entrepreneurship.
 The organization plans to further the program by taking it internationally to classrooms around the globe.